ONLINE COURSE

 with Dr. Daniel Foor

 Like any initiation, the skillful care and presence of loved ones – before, during, and after death – can make all the difference for the one departing from this incarnation.
-Participants of this course will learn an inclusive framework and tangible skills for soul-level support of loved ones through the major transformation and change that is death of the body.
-Lessons consist of four 90-minute live teachings, each with guided practices and time for questions.
+Participants of this self-paced course will learn an inclusive framework and tangible skills for soul-level support of loved ones through the major transformation and change that is death of the body.

 Investment